-The SCSt will generate low frequency continuous (non-impulsive) sound emissions during operations.
+The SCSt will generate low frequency non-impulsive sound emissions during operations.
 The procedures and processes implemented during the design phases of the J-IC Project to ensure the operating phase is consistent with all relevant regulatory requirements relevant to subsea sound emissions, including the requirements of the OPGGS Act, are described in appendix f.

 Legislation Description Requirements relevant to the risks associated with the petroleum activity Demonstration of how requirements are met Australian Maritime Safety Authority Act 1990 Aims to promote maritime safety, protect the marine environment from pollution from ships or other environmental damage caused by shipping, and provide for a national search and rescue service Requirements include the involvement of the Australian Maritime Safety Authority (AMSA) in response to relevant spill events Roles and responsibilities are described in the Oil Pollution Emergency Plan (OPEP) (Ref.
-2) Biosecurity Act 2015 This Act is about managing diseases and pests that may Pre-arrival reporting (PAR) before arrival in Australian territory Section 7.8 Biosecurity Regulations 2016 cause harm to human, animal, or plant health or the environment.
+2) Biosecurity Act 2015 Biosecurity managing diseases and pests that may Pre-arrival reporting (PAR) before arrival in Australian territory Section 7.8 Regulations 2016 cause harm to human, animal, or plant health or the environment.
 The Act provides for managing biosecurity risks in Australia and its external territories.
 It also provides for managing risks related to ballast water.
-Ballast water management plans and certificates, and reporting of ballast water discharges Section 7.8 Environment Protection and Biodiversity Provides for the protection and management of nationally and The EP must describe matters protected under Part 3 of the EPBC Act and assess Sections 4, and 7
+Ballast water management plans and certificates, and reporting of ballast water discharges Section 7.8 Environment Protection and Biodiversity Provides for the protection and management of nationally and The EP must describe matters protected under Part 3 of the EPBC Act and assess Sections 4, and 7 gorgon gas development pipeline and subsea infrastructure installation and pre-commissioning environment plan